5 of the Healthiest Fish to Eat—and 5 to Limit

 2. Orange Roughy

 This fish lives a long life but is slow to reproduce, making it vulnerable to overfishing.
-As Seafood Watch puts it: "Orange roughy lives 100 years or more—so the fillet in your freezer might be from a fish older than your grandmother!"
+The EDF explains that orange roughy has extremely long lives, up to 149 years in some cases.
 This also means it has high levels of mercury, causing EDF to issue a health advisory.

 4. Mahi-Mahi (Costa Rica, Guatemala & Peru)

 Imported, longline mahi-mahi, or dolphinfish, is rated as one of the least eco-friendly fish by the Environmental Defense Fund.
 There is concern about bycatch, including sea turtles, seabirds and sharks, getting tangled in the fishing gear when mahi-mahi is fished.
 However, mahi-mahi caught in the U.S. and Ecuador with troll lines is ranked under "Good Alternative" by Seafood Watch and is the better choice if you're hankering for this particular fish.

 This fish grows and matures slowly (living as long as 50 years), so it is susceptible to overfishing.
 Consequently, because of the depletion of Atlantic halibut populations, the U.S. prohibits commercial harvest of this breed, found in the North Atlantic Ocean, and Seafood Watch rates it "Avoid."
 Pacific halibut is a good alternative, as it comes from well-managed fisheries with little habitat damage and low rates of other marine life being caught as bycatch.